blakeblackshear/frigate/docs/docs/usage/home-assistant.md

 be specified in URLs/identifiers -- that single instance is assumed.
 When multiple Frigate instances are configured, the user **must** explicitly specify which server they are referring to.

+## FAQ

+### If I am detecting multiple objects, how do I assign the correct `binary_sensor` to the camera in HomeKit?

+The [HomeKit integration](https://www.home-assistant.io/integrations/homekit/) randomly links one of the binary sensors (motion sensor entities) grouped with the camera device in Home Assistant.
+You can specify a `linked_motion_sensor` in the Home Assistant [HomeKit configuration](https://www.home-assistant.io/integrations/homekit/#linked_motion_sensor) for each camera.